moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m18/MIP-M18-D.md

 Comptroller, the Chainlink price oracle admin, the Wormhole Bridge Adapter pending owner, the xWELL pending owner, the trusted sender in Temporal Governor, the Staked Well emission manager, the Ecosystem Reserve Controller owner, and the Proxy Admin owner.
-This will allow the new governor to control the Moonwell protocol and the Moonwell tokens.
+This will allow the new governor to control the entire Moonwell protocol from Moonbeam.